mariam1972008/Quantum-Computing-for-Atmospheric-Chemistry-in-Egypt/README.md

 ## Step-by-Step Explanation

 ### 1. Data Preprocessing
 *Responsible Team Member: Nada Mohamed*

+Researched the topic and determined the required equations in coordination with the developer.

 ---